gabrielS200/azure-network-protocols/README.md

 </p>
 <p>
-Our first step in our project is to set up two VMs in Azure.
-Once those two VMs have been set up take the public IP adrress from the Windows VM and remote into the VM using remote desktop.
-Remeber that the username and password used while seetting up the VM will need to be used to remote in, so make sure that you keep those handy.
-While in the windows VM go to the wireshark website and download, then install Wireshark.
-Open Wireshark and filter the trafic to ICMP (Internet Control Messaging Protocol) trafic by typing icmp into the top bar.
+Our first step in the project is to set up two VMs in Azure.
+Once those two VMs have been set up, take the public IP address from the Windows VM and remote into the VM using Remote Desktop.
+Remember that the username and password used while setting up the VM will need to be used to remote in, so make sure that you keep those handy.

+While in the Windows VM, go to the Wireshark website, download, and then install Wireshark.
+Open Wireshark and filter the traffic to ICMP (Internet Control Message Protocol) traffic by typing "icmp" into the top bar.
 This is the protocol that ping uses.

-Once you have done that go back into Azure and find the private IP of the Linux VM.
-Copy that and then ping it cotinuously from the Windows VM using the commandline.
-Use the command ping \private IP adress\ -t.
-In the windows VM Wireshark should be showing the ICMP traffic.
+Once you have done that, go back into Azure and find the private IP of the Linux VM.
+Copy that and then ping it continuously from the Windows VM using the command line.
+Use the command "ping [private IP address] -t".
+In the Windows VM, Wireshark should be showing the ICMP traffic.
 </p>
 <br />